 - Publisher: Due Santi Press

 I came across I Give My Eyes… the other day.
-I normally don’t read nonfiction books from an author I don’t know well, but I gave this book a try.
+I don’t read nonfiction books from an author I don’t know well often, but I gave this book a try.
 It started with an informal but relatable letter.
 It spoke about many deep topics such as accepting death for others and yourself, exploring the world as an artist, discussing slow fatal disease(s), developing artistic skills, and more.
-The story also wove those topics together.
+The story wove those topics together.

-The main critique I had was the juxtaposition I felt when jumping from the narrative to conversations to the narrative to pictures and so forth.
-Some sections had smooth transitions, but some felt weird.
-In general, it is difficult to include multiple types of discourse in one piece of work and I haven’t experienced it enough to know how to do it in the best way.
+My main critique is the juxtaposition from jumping between the narrative to conversations to pictures and more.
+Some sections had smooth transitions, but others felt weird.
+In general, it is difficult to have different types of discourse in one piece.
+I haven’t experienced it enough to know how to do it in the best way.

 This book was small, but words filled the page up.
 I wouldn’t call it a quick read, but it’s not too long of a book.
-It is a book I’d recommend, especially for artists since he had great conversations about growing as an artist.
+It is a book I’d recommend, especially for artists.